How do you know if you have a high IQ? Can you spot the signs of high intelligence without using an IQ test?

 They have steep learning curves and are faster and better learners.

-This means they can easily retain and recall the exact steps of a process, pick up new skills easily, and apply them efficiently to a variety of situations.
+This means they can easily retain and recall the exact steps of a process, pick up new skills easily, and apply them efficiently to various situations.

 9. High intelligence often comes with certain psychological issues.